 In this ministry, you will be invited to launder the kitchen linens and tablecloths used by various groups when they provide lunches or other meals for activities in the parish.
 Some examples include funeral lunches hosted by our Love Your Neighbour teams, meals provided by groups after Stations of the Cross on Fridays during Lent, or Hospitality Sundays on the first of the month.
 Service in this ministry is usually for a one month rotation but may be less depending on volunteer numbers.

-Each of our five teams is led by two captains who direct their group for preparation and hosting of lunches for the funeral attendees.
+Each of the teams is led by a captain(s) who direct their group for preparation and hosting of lunches for the funeral attendees.
 Lunch often consists of a cold plate followed by coffee/tea and dainties.
 Items for the cold plate are purchased but dainties are provided by team members.
 You may have other commitments and not be able to offer your service for serving during a weekday but baking is always welcome.
 Each team is grouped into bakers and servers for this reason.

 In this ministry you are invited to offer any skills or training you feel may be of use at our Parish.
 Your training will be kept on file with our coordinators who will call you for assistance as various needs arise requiring your skill set.
 This ministry also looks for individuals who are willing to help with the spring/fall beautification of our church and grounds.